Overview

 - In California, our attorneys worked closely with an affordable housing developer to create and implement a B-bond program, which enables affordable housing projects to support a larger debt burden than is typical for most projects.
 This structure has been used on a number of urban infill transactions throughout California, including projects located in Los Angeles, San Jose, Santa Ana, Rohnert Park, Inglewood, Hawthorne, Garden Grove, Gilroy and Oxnard.

-- In Illinois, we provided value-added advice to a developer in connection with a mixed-use project anchored by Whole Foods in an area that was previously a food desert on Chicago's South Side.
+- In Illinois, we provided value-added counsel to a developer in connection with a mixed-use project anchored by Whole Foods in an area that was previously a food desert on Chicago's South Side.
 The financing for the project was a true public-private partnership that included a below-market ground lease, federal New Markets Tax Credits, TIF dollars and private equity.
-We have also worked with several market rate developers to satisfy the requirements imposed by Chicago's affordable housing ordinance.
+We have also worked with several market-rate developers to satisfy the requirements imposed by Chicago's affordable housing ordinance.

 - Nationwide, we represent developers, investors and lenders in complex transactions, including representation of: (1) an investor in a joint venture to acquire and develop a warehouse/industrial park in Maryland; (2) a developer in an acquisition and financing of a multifamily, public-private partnership with the Plano Housing Authority in Texas; (3) a major US bank in connection with the bankruptcy of Lehman Brothers, to preserve the client's interests in its collateral, which consisted of troubled mortgages in more than 35 properties located throughout the country with an aggregate value of more than $1 billion dollars; and (4) a hedge fund and real estate private equity fund joint venture in connection with the acquisition of general partner interests in 50 LIHTC projects throughout the Midwest and West.